If you are healing from an abusive relationship then you know that the adage, "time is a great healer" doesn't necessarily apply here.

 There is life after dating a psychopath but unless you heal fully from the emotional abuse you can expect to continue to have problems of different sorts.
 You can read more about some of the pitfalls on leaving an abuser and how to deal with the usual pitfalls here.

-You can read more specific details about these steps to recovery here.
+You can read more specific details about some of these steps in how to recover from an abusive relationship.

 Would you like to talk to someone about your situation?